AwesomeSauce42/Homomorphic-Encryption/README.md

     7. At this point, the pair (`e`, `n`) is the public key and the private key (`d`, `n`) is the private key.

   ### The code i have written (RSA_Algo.py):
+- Uses Gen_prime.py to generate prime numbers.
- -Creatse a private and public keys.
+- Creatse a private and public keys.
 - Messages Encryption.
 - Messages Decrypted.
 - Shows Homomorphic Properties.